 Students performance will be evaluated by the following criteria:

 • There will be regular homework and class assignments to make sure students understand and practice the contents dealt with in class.
 Some of them will be individual and some teamwork.

-• The final exam, not in the final lesson but in the date established in exams calendar, will test students’ individual knowledge in the field of HR and focus on theoretical aspects.
+• There will be an exam after each lesson, not at the end of each lesson but at the beginning of the next one, that will test students’ individual knowledge in the field of HR and focus on theoretical aspects.

 Criteris específics de la nota «No Presentat»:

-Students who fail to sit at least one of the evaluations mentioned above (continuous or global) will be qualified “Not presented”.
+A student who fails to sit at least one of the evaluations mentioned above (continuous evaluation activities / final exam / re-sit exam) will be qualified “Not presented”.

-Classes will start out by providing a theoretical framework to the topic and then proceed to applying the newly acquired knowledge in practice.
-For example, the class on "Recruiting" will first introduce the theory on recruiting (job description, minimum and desirable characteristics, personnel search, traditional and social media, etc.) and then be applied to practice, with the participants writing up a job description and making media choices.
+After that, classes will continue by providing a theoretical framework to the topic and then proceed to applying the newly acquired knowledge in practice.
+For example, the class on "Recruiting" will first introduce the theory on recruiting and then be applied to practice, with the participants writing up a job description.